 Master’s in Communication Programs in Central Florida

 The University of Florida’s (UF) College of Journalism and Communications, located in Gainesville, has two master’s in communication programs.
 UF’s Master of Arts in Mass Communication Pro Master’s Track allows students to develop their own individualized curriculum across three focus areas: Data Research (e.g. data analytics, media planning, web research methodology, and social media analytics) Creative (e.g. web design principles, magazine writing, creative advertising, and health writing), and Management (e.g. communication leadership, communication law, public relations, and brand management).
 Core classes in the program cover applied communication theory, digital storytelling, community and technology, and data creation and analysis.

-UF’s College of Journalism also offers a Master of Arts in Mass Communication with specializations in Journalism, Public Relations (PR), and Science/Health Communication.
+UF’s College of Journalism also offers a Master of Arts in Mass Communication with specializations in Advertising, Journalism, Public Relations (PR), and Science/Health Communication.
 Each of these tracks has different core and elective coursework that is tailored to the student’s concentration.
 The Customizable Track emphasizes core classes in mass communication research, academic writing, and the intersection of communication, technology, and society.
 This track enables students to choose courses according to their interests in journalism, advertising, media production and management, media technology, mass communication law, and/or global and intercultural communication.
 The Public Relations track has core classes in professional responsibility, PR research, and PR management, while the electives include classes in special topics within PR, PR and fundraising and philanthropic efforts, and global public relations.
 On the other hand, the Science/Health track includes core classes in public policy, science and health communication, and mass communication, after which students can select electives in public relations, public relations and crisis management, audience analysis, and mass communication.

 Master’s in Communication Programs in North Florida and the Panhandle